Here Are Some Money-Saving Tips You Can Follow To Avoid That Pain At The Pump

-MIAMI (CBSMiami) – A spokesman for the American Automobile Association is offering some money-saving tips for consumers as gas prices continue to climb.
+MIAMI (CBSMiami) – It seems like every time you drive by your service station, the price of gas has increased.

-AAA spokesman Mark Jenkins says you can save on fuel by reducing your speed on the highway, leaving for work earlier when there is less congestion and shopping around as prices vary from one area to the next.READ MORE: Florida Bills Limit Roof Refusal By Insurers, Add New Fund
+AAA spokesman Mark Jenkins says you can save on fuel by reducing your speed on the highway, leaving for work earlier when there is less congestion and shopping around as prices vary from one area to the next.READ MORE: What we know about the victims of the Texas school shooting

 Whether you have a Toyota Prius or a Cadillac Escalade, it is advisable not to wait until your gas tank is empty.
 Filling up when you have reached the halfway mark will hurt your wallet less.